rohan-v8rma/CPP-Craftsmanship/README.md

 Here `someType` and `someClass` are template types.

-Each template function (or template class) needs its own template parameter declaration.

 There is no difference between the `typename` and `class` keywords in this context.
 The use of the `class` keyword is often seen since it was introduced into the language earlier.

 However, the newer `typename` keyword is preferred, because it makes it clearer that the template type can be replaced by any type (such as a `fundamental` type), not just `class` types.

-## Function Templates

-Take a look at [07Fu-function-templates.cpp](./Functions/07Fu-function-templates.cpp) for more information.

-## Class Templates

-Take a look at [07Fu-function-templates.cpp](./Functions/07Fu-function-templates.cpp) for more information.

 # Overloading the Stream Insertion (`<<`) and Stream Extraction (`>>`) operator